groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-wordprocessing/convert-to-doc/convert-ost-to-doc.md

 [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) allows developers to convert the OST file to DOC format in an easy and intuitive way just using a few lines of code as described below:

 * Create an instance of `Converter` class and pass source OST file path as a constructor parameter.
 You may specify absolute or relative file path as per your requirements.
-* Create an instance of `WordProcessingConvertOptions` class and set `Format` property to `GroupDocs.Conversion.FileTypes.WordProcessingFileType.Doc`
+* Create an instance of `WordProcessingConvertOptions` class and set `Format` property to `GroupDocs.Conversion.FileTypes.WordProcessingFileType.Doc`.
 * Call `Converter` class `Convert` method and pass the filename for the converted DOC file and the `WordProcessingConvertOptions` object from the previous step as parameters.

 ```csharp